 The criminal record shows a person’s entire criminal history.
 The details not only show the convictions but also the arrests.
 The DUI information will generally be viewable by law enforcement and state licensing agencies for life.

 Can you get a DUI expunged in California?

-If you’ve already been convicted of DUI, our experienced attorneys may be able to help you get the conviction removed from your criminal record.
+If you have already been convicted of DUI, our experienced attorneys may be able to help you get the conviction removed from your criminal record.
 This depends on the circumstances of your conviction.

 In California, individuals who have been convicted of DUI can file a motion to dismiss pursuant to California Penal Code 1203.4 (“expungement”).
 This is a legal procedure which effectively results in the dismissal of the case.